Graduate Student Research Opportunities

 Join the School of Earth & Sustainability for your graduate school experience!
-Here is a list of projects/research foci available for students starting Fall 2019 in a Master’s program (MS: Geology or MS: Environmental Sciences & Policy) or in our PhD Program in Earth Sciences and Environmental Sustainability.
+Here is a list of projects/research foci available for students starting Fall 2023 in a thesis-based Master’s program (MS Geology or MS Environmental Sciences & Policy) or in our PhD Program in Earth Sciences and Environmental Sustainability.

-To learn more, follow the link or email the faculty member (PI).
+To learn more about any of the following projects, follow the link or email the faculty member (PI).

 |Huntzinger||x||x||Land-atmosphere carbon exchange and how the terrestrial carbon cycle impacts and is influenced by climate|

 |Kaufman||x||x||x||Paleo records of glacier and climate changes inferred from Alaska lakes (PROGLACIAL)|

 |Kaufman||x||x||x||Testing amino acid paleo-thermometry in radiocarbon-dated lake sediment|

 |McKay, Kaufman, Erb||x||Collaborative Research: Patterns and processes of abrupt Arctic warming based on paleoclimate observations and models|

 |Porter||x||Seismic Monitoring of Debris Flow Associated with the Museum Fire|